 If you are launching a new program or initiative that needs an entirely new section on wcu.edu, please submit a request and you will be connected to our Web Content Manager, Amelia Bryan, for support and guidance.

 Marketing also does custom website design to support special initiatives including marketing or fundraising campaigns and special events.
 If your event or initiative will repeat annually, we prefer your site be hosted on the campus CMS platform.
 For short-term campaigns that require unique web functionality, custom sites can be designed and built.
 Visit the UCM Request portal to submit a request

-We often get requests for the ability to operate a blog within a specific unit or department sites.
-In the fall of 2018, University Marketing launched blog capabilities within the content management system.
+Our CMS platform has the capability to host a blog that can support content for your program or unit.
 Access to this new functionality requires the unit to define a content strategy and assign staff responsible for managing the strategy.
 For more information on the process please contact Web Content Manager Amelia Bryan at email@example.com.

 With the launch of our interactive online map, we have the capability to create dynamic maps for a variety of events across campus.
 For more information or to request changes to our campus map please contact Web Content Manager Amelia Bryan at firstname.lastname@example.org.

 If you are a Campus Bird Editor, you may submit your changes here.